ims-systems-00/ims-kb/docs/updates.md

 ## Patch Notes v2.0

 TL;DR
-- Massive rework to Our IMS - only relevant if you're an Admin or Head of Service
+- Massive rework to Our IMS - most only relevant if you're an Admin or Head of Service
 - Some sweet QoL changes site-wide
 - New icons for the sidebar and graphs for the dashboard!
 - Profile Pics - You can add 'em...
-- Brand new CQC Module!!
+- Brand new module - CQC!
+- New security features

 <br/>

-If you can be bothered to read though, here's all the changes.
+If you can be bothered to read, here's all the changes:

 #### CQC
 - CQC added